 The more air a blower moves the more power or amperage that the blower motor uses.
 If we shut off the airflow our blowers idle using the least power.
 If we open all up wide then our blower draws the most power.
 Dust collector blowers must overcome the resistance of our tool hoods, flex hose, ducting, and filters.
 Cyclone blowers must also overcome the high resistance from a cyclone forcing air to turn in a tight separation spiral.
 To overcome this resistance vendors use larger diameter impellers to create more pressure.
 It takes careful engineering to balance impeller size and resistance to get maximum motor performance without moving so much air the motor overloads and burns up.
 The top magazine rated dust collector vendor puts a warning on their dust collectors that they will burn up if run without at least 10' of flex hose attached.
 All other major small shop dust collector vendors instead use a combination of small impellers and tiny ports to ensure that their motors do not burn up if a hose gets knocked loose and their blower runs with maximum airflow.

 All of the major brand name dust collector and cyclone vendors remain caught in a nasty game of their own making.
 To appear better than their competitors each badly exaggerates their advertized airflow, filtering and separation.
 Plus these vendors fail to spend the tiny amounts needed to ensure the workability of their dust collection products.
-Sadly, our testing badly upset the small shop vendors.
+Sadly, the magazine and independent testing I oversaw badly upset many small shop vendors.

 We found only the Jet and Powermatic brands actually advertised airflows that we could get during our testing.
 All others advertised airflows that were far larger than we could get during testing.
 A few of the lesser quality imports exaggerated their airflows by as much as 100%.